lpparente/COMP100/Module 2.md

 }
 ```

-There are times in which the Else statement can be segmented into different sub-paths.
+There are times in which the else statement can be segmented into different sub-paths.
 Let's try a code that gives a customer a discount based on the total price of their purchase.
 Amounts greater than $100 get a 10% discount.
 However, amounts greater than $150 get 15% discount.

-In order to easily understand this problem, we must be familiar with the concept of Nested If's.
-It means having one If inside another If.
+In order to easily understand this problem, we must be familiar with the concept of nested if's.
+It means having one if inside of the other.

 This is how it works: